-The two departments most involved in promotion of knowledge in NHS GG&C are the Clinical Governance and Research and Development.
+The three departments most involved in promotion of knowledge in NHS GG&C are the Library Network, Clinical Governance and Research and Development.

 Clinical governance share information on clinical risk management and patient safety.
 They disseminate national guidance supporting the monitoring and reporting of the implementation of this information into practice.
 They also collate information and produce reports on clinical governance to support managers, lead clinicians and relevant committees.
 They support clinical audit, service evaluation and service redesign by quality improvement through facilitating projects, advising on methodology, designing data collection forms and data bases, data analysis, and report writing.
 They also offer training for staff on these topics.